- Oops!Something went wrong.Please try again later.

 A Different Perspective

-It's nice to see that Asbury Automotive Group shareholders have received a total shareholder return of 62% over the last year.
-Since the one-year TSR is better than the five-year TSR (the latter coming in at 26% per year), it would seem that the stock's performance has improved in recent times.
+It's nice to see that Asbury Automotive Group shareholders have received a total shareholder return of 367% over the last year.
+Since the one-year TSR is better than the five-year TSR (the latter coming in at 30% per year), it would seem that the stock's performance has improved in recent times.
 In the best case scenario, this may hint at some real business momentum, implying that now could be a great time to delve deeper.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
-For instance, we've identified 2 warning signs for Asbury Automotive Group (1 is potentially serious) that you should be aware of.
+Even so, be aware that Asbury Automotive Group is showing 3 warning signs in our investment analysis , you should know about...

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.